 - Earning a discount on insurance rates

 Are You Eligible for Defensive Driving Education?

 Defensive driving can always be taken voluntarily.
-All drivers, including those that are disabled, are encouraged to complete defensive driving courses to learn how to become a safer driver.
-Of course, many drivers wait until there's an incentive to take defensive driving, such as a traffic ticket that needs to be dismissed, or an available insurance discount.
-But defensive driving is always open to drivers of all ages, skill level, and abilities.
+All drivers, including those who are disabled, are encouraged to complete defensive driving courses to become safer drivers.
+Of course, many drivers wait until there’s an incentive to take defensive driving, such as a traffic ticket that needs to be dismissed or an available insurance discount.
+But defensive driving is always open to drivers of all ages, skill levels, and abilities.

-If you're interested in taking defensive driving to dismiss a traffic ticket, it's important to learn about the policies in your state.
-Often, drivers are able to enroll in defensive driving with permission from the court, and then have the ticket dismissed upon successful completion.
-The offense will not be reported on your driving record, and you won't experience a hike in insurance rates.
+If you’re interested in taking defensive driving to dismiss a traffic ticket, it’s important to learn about your state’s policies.
+Often, drivers are able to enroll in defensive driving with permission from the court and then have the ticket dismissed upon completion.
+The offense will not be reported on your driving record, and you won’t experience a hike in insurance rates.
 In some cases, defensive driving can be used to reduce points on your license, helping you to avoid a suspension for multiple or serious driving offenses.
 Learn more about the defensive driving requirements in your state.

 Defensive Driving Courses Available to Drivers with Disabilities